Apilav1/EmployeeConnect/README.md

 # How it works
 - when one wants to use this app  first he needs to register
-- after registration for user to login successfully, first it needs to be verified by one of company's app moderators
+- after registration for the user to log in successfully, first, it needs to be verified by one of company's app moderators
-- when user is not verified, to other employees it is represented by yellow explanation mark icon in the employees list
+- when the user is not verified, to other employees it is represented by yellow exclamation mark icon in the employees list
-- moderator can verify unverified user with long click on user profile shown in employees list
+- the moderator can verify unverified user with a long press on user profile shown in employees list
-- furthermore, moderator can make other user a moderator with long click on user profile shown in employees list after verification
+- furthermore, the moderator can make other users a moderator with a long press on user profile shown in employees list after verification
-- when user is a moderator, to other employees it is represented with wrench icon by moderator's user picture
+- when the user is a moderator, to other employees it is represented with wrench icon by the moderator's user picture
-- after profile validation, user is free to use **EConnect** app
+- after profile validation, the user is free to use **EConnect** app

 ## Registration
 ![Demo Registration of new User alpha](https://media.giphy.com/media/ZFnwXWWuYVg8F17SEH/giphy.gif)